NES-first/Node-EcoSystem/README.md

       "key": "4154e85e87b323611cba45ab1cd51203f2508b1da8455cdff8b641cce827f3d6",
       "address": "0xfB691...",
       "storage": {
-        "dataDir": "D:\\Storj\\storjshare-5f4722"
+        "dataDir": "D:\\nes\\nesshare-5f4722"
       }
     },
     {
       "key": "0b0341a9913bb84b51485152a1b0a8a6ed68fa4f9a4fedb26c61ff778ce61ec8",
       "address": "0xfB691...",
       "storage": {
-        "dataDir": "D:\\Storj\\storjshare-48a1c4"
+        "dataDir": "D:\\nes\\nesshare-48a1c4"
       }
   ],
   "appSettings": {...}
 }
 ```

-#### storjshare-cli
+#### nesshare-cli
-You can print your cleartext private key from storjshare-cli, using the
+You can print your cleartext private key from nesshare-cli, using the
 `dump-key` command:

 ```
-storjshare dump-key
+nesshare dump-key
- [...]  > Unlock your private key to start storj  >  ********
+ [...]  > Unlock your private key to start nes  >  ********

  [info]   Cleartext Private Key:
  [info]   ======================
  [info]   4154e85e87b323611cba45ab1cd51203f2508b1da8455cdff8b641cce827f3d6
  [info]
- [info]   (This key is suitable for importing into Storj Share GUI)
+ [info]   (This key is suitable for importing into nes Share GUI)
 ```

 If you are using a custom data directory, be sure to add the `--datadir <path>`
 option to be sure you get the correct key.
 Also be sure to note your defined
 payout address and data directory.

-### Step 1: Install Storj Share and Create Config
+### Step 1: Install nes Share and Create Config

 Now that you have your private key, you can generate a new configuration file.
-To do this, first install the `storjshare-daemon` package globally and use the
+To do this, first install the `nesshare-daemon` package globally and use the
 `create` command.
-You'll need to remove the `storjshare-cli` package first, so
+You'll need to remove the `nesshare-cli` package first, so
 make sure you perform the previous step for all shared drives before
 proceeding forward.

 ```
-npm remove -g storjshare-cli
+npm remove -g nesshare-cli
-npm install -g storjshare-daemon
+npm install -g nesshare-daemon
 ```

-Now that you have Storj Share installed, use the `create` command to generate
+Now that you have nes Share installed, use the `create` command to generate
 your configuration.

 ```
-storjshare create --key 4154e8... --storj 0xfB691... --storage <datadir> -o <writepath>
+nesshare create --key 4154e8... --nes 0xfB691... --storage <datadir> -o <writepath>
 ```

 This will generate your configuration file given the parameters you passed in,